cysouw/diathesis/text/c05_case.md

 **Further Examples**

-- Ich brauche euch.
-Es braucht alle im Kampf gegen die Diktatur.
 - Der Verkäufer gibt den Lutscher gratis dazu.
 Den Lutscher gibt es gratis dazu.

 ### [ ND | –D ] Nominative drop+dative {#sec:case-nominativ-drop-dative}

-Some verbs with nominative and dative allow for the nominative to be dropped and replaced by a valency-simulating pronoun *es* [@next a,b].
-In most cases of a pronoun *es* with a dative, the pronoun *es* is either phoric [@nnext a] or position-simulating [@nnext b], both of which do not count as the drop of an argument.
+Very exceptionally a verb with a nominative and a dative allows for the nominative to be dropped and replaced by a valency-simulating pronoun *es* [@next a,b].
+In contrast, in most sentences with a pronoun *es* and a dative the pronoun *es* is either phoric [@nnext a] or position-simulating [@nnext b], both of which do not count as the drop of an argument (cf. [@sec:intro-es]).

 ::: ex
 a.
 Das Buch gefällt mir.